For many people the hiking season ends when the snow starts to fly. But it…

-One of Nova Scotia’s great day hikes has got to be the hike to Cape Split, just a 40 minute drive from Wolfville.
+One of Nova Scotia’s great day hikes has got to be the hike to Cape Split, just a 40-minute drive away from Wolfville.
 It’s not a knock your socks off kind of hike – that is until you get to the end of the trail.
 And then the views will literally take your breath away.

 Find a comfortable spot in the grass once you’ve hiked to the headland at Cape Split.
 Sit back and admire the Spires and the offshore rock stacks along with the crazy currents and standing waves where the waters of Minas Basin meet those in the Bay of Fundy.